Reviews You Can Rely On

 Why Trust GearLab

-Our lead camping pillow tester, Jason Wanlass, has spent the last 20 years of his life exploring the outdoors.
-He's an avid trail-seeker who has hiked and backpacked hundreds of miles of routes in Iceland, Nepal, France, Switzerland, Slovenia, and the Patagonia Region of Argentina and Chile.
+Our lead camping pillow tester, Jason Wanlass, has spent the last 25 years of his life exploring the outdoors.
+He's an avid trail-seeker who has hiked, backpacked, and camped in Iceland, Nepal, France, Switzerland, Slovenia, Italy, and the Patagonia Regions of Argentina and Chile.
 Closer to home, he hikes weekly in the foothills above his home in Utah and has backpacked countless miles in nearly every Western state.
 Whether wandering vast U.S. mountain ranges like the Sierras, Tetons, and the Cascades or catching a plane headed for one of the remote corners of the world, Jason knows the value of getting good sleep while on the move.

 Credit: Jason Wanlass